Tutorial: Introductory Tutorial: Physics Informed Neural Networks with PINA¶

 plt.yscale("log")

-Congratulations on completing the introductory tutorial of PINA!
-There are several directions you can go now:
+Congratulations on completing the introductory tutorial on Physics-Informed Training!
+Now that you have a solid foundation, here are several exciting directions you can explore:

 pina.model